Miller227/Capstone_Project/README.md

 # Capstone_Project
-Repository for group 7 in ITCS 4155 at UNC Charlotte
+Repository for Group 7 in ITCS 4155 at UNC Charlotte.